 “Because this is not a film school,” Columbia said, “students should not be passive about receiving inspiration, ideas, or training.
 It won’t come to you here.”
 Columbia added that Yale is a place to be active; the tools are here, the people eager, but the actual creation of art relies on one’s own initiative.

 While the two are both filmmakers, neither are exclusively just that, and neither are film majors.
 Columbia is studying East Asian Studies, and Duff Music.
 “This is not a vocational school for me,” Columbia said.
 “It is [a] place where I can learn various things that help me tell stories effectively.”
 Yale provides ample opportunities, through funding and resources, for students to explore film.
 In addition, courses in FMS are not restricted to only students in the major.
-However, neither Columbia or Duff has taken advantage of FMS courses.
-“We exceeded the resources offered,” Columbia said, in regard to their feature length film, “which is hard to do.”

 The permeability of FMS allows students from all majors to receive instruction in both theoretical and production film courses.
 Learning how to tell a story is applicable to any field.
 Lukas Cox ’19 is studying Literature and Comparative Cultures, a major in which he “reads film as literature.”
 Though he has not taken technical courses in filmmaking yet, the opportunity remains available.